-A borrower may still be eligible to have 100% of its PPP Loan forgiven if it laid off or furloughed any FTEs between February 15, 2020 and April 26, 2020, or reduced their salaries during the same period, as long as any reductions are restored to February 15, 2020 levels on or before December 31, 202013.
-The Forgiveness Application clarifies that for the FTE reduction safe harbor, the comparison is to the pay period that included February 15, 2020, rather than the specific date.
-The Forgiveness Application refers to this as the "FTE Reduction Safe Harbor" for purposes of FTE headcount and the "Salary/Hourly Wage Reduction Safe Harbor" for purposes of reductions in salaries/ wages.
+A borrower may still be eligible to have 100% of its PPP Loan forgiven if it laid off or furloughed any FTEs between February 15, 2020 and April 26, 2020, or reduced their salaries during the same period, as long as any reductions are restored to February 15, 2020 levels on or before June December 301, 2020 and April 26, 2020, or reduced their for the FTE reduction safe harbor, the comparison is to the pay period that included February 15, 2020, rather than the specific date.
+The Forgiveness Application refers to this as the "FTE Reduction Safe Harbor" for purposes of FTE headcount and the "Salary/Hourly Wage Reduction Safe Harbor" for purposes of reductions in salaries/wages.